-- 4. Cut a hole in the ceiling and roof to suit the chimney system and frame in the sides.
+- Cut a hole in the ceiling and roof to suit the chimney system and frame in the sides.
 The chimney support is mounted to the framing. - 5.
-If the chimney connector exits the mobile home less then 7 feet above the ground then a guard must be installed to cover the connector up to a height of 7 feet(2.13m). - 6.
-The guard must not have opening larger than 3/8"(10mm) and must maintain a space of 4"(102mm) minimum around the chimney connector. - 7.
+If the chimney exits the mobile home less then 7 feet above the ground then a guard must be installed to cover the chimney up to a height of 7'(2.1m). - 6.
+The guard must not have opening larger than 3/8"(9.5mm) and must maintain a space of 4"(102mm) minimum around the chimney. - 7.
 Assemble chimney sections so the finished length is resting on the support and protruding through the roof.
 Avoid having joints between ceiling and roof.
 Install radiation shield.
 Assemble flashing and storm collar and be sure to maintain the vapour barrier at this point.
 (Seal securely.)
 Attach rain cap and check flashing for leaks. - 8.
-Install connector as per manufacturer's instructions. - 9.
-Attach stove to flooring using two 1/4" x 2" or longer lag screws.
+Install connector and chimney as per manufacturer's instructions. - 9.
+Attach stove to flooring using two 1/4"(6mm) x 2"(51mm) or longer lag screws.